Fresheyeball/Shpadoinkle/html/README.md

 - Local Storage

 I know it's just one right now.
 But this is the place to contribute more.
-Such as
+Such as:

 - Scroll Position
 - XHR Requests